miguelviladev/learning-c-en/README.md

    - Installation on Windows 💻
    - _~~Installation on Mac OS~~_ 🍎 _I'm poor, sorry :(_
 3. The anatomy of a C program
+   - A simple example
+   - How to compile and execute a program
+   - Solved exercises
+   - Recommended exercises

 # LICENSE